parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 The IP Identification customized fields

-5. Select **Compatibility**.
+5. Select IP *Compatibility*.
 This shows the different Xilinx FPGA Families that the IP supports.
 The value is inherited from the device selected for the project.

-6. Right click in the *Family Support table* and select **Add Family…** from the menu.

-7. Select the **zynq** and **spartan7** families as we will be using this IP on the boards with these devices, and click **OK**.
+5. Select IP *Compatibility*.
+This shows the different Xilinx FPGA Families that the IP can be used in.
+6. Select *Package for IPI* option.
+   You can change the **Life-Cycle** to other options then *Beta*

-8. Click on **IP File Groups** and expand the sub-folders to see its content.
+7. Click on IP *File Groups* and expand the sub-folders to see its content.
 You can add additional files, like testbench, but we won’t do that here.

 ### Edit IP Customization Parameter with the desired default value and type of values allowed

-1. Click on the *IP Customization Parameters* and verify that DELAY and SIZE parameters are included.
+1. Click on the IP *Customization Parameters* and verify that DELAY and SIZE parameters are included.

 2. Right-click on the *DELAY* entry under the *User Parameters*, and select **Edit Parameters…**